smcd253/new-world/README.md

 ## TODO:
 1. add hand and structure data to front end (done)
 2. grab data from player in update player menu callback (done)
-3. put all flexboxes inside div that scales width to height !!!!!
+3. put all flexboxes inside div that scales width to height !!!!! (done)
 4. update score (done)
-5. move as much functionality as possible from server callbacks to GameManager
+5. move as much functionality as possible from server callbacks to GameManager (done)
 6. build game state machine
-    - only build if you have resources
+    - only build if you have resources (done)
 7. clean up front end (move shuffle and start game buttons to somewhere nice, make title field and message field official)
 8. make game rules available
 9. update scoreboard according to state machine on new client or page refresh !!!!
 10. make all client functions async !!!!!!!!
 11. UNIT TESTS !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+12. CHANGE EXCEPTION HANDLING SYNTAX TO TRY/CATCH

 ## Compilation Instructions
 ```bash